anilturker/MovingObjectSegmentation/README.md

 Steps for preparing CDNet2014
 1. Download the dataset from [changedetection.net](http://changedetection.net/) and unzip the contents in `./dataset/currentFr`

-2. Download pre-computed empty and recent background frames with FPM images from [Google Drive](https://drive.google.com/drive/folders/1fskxV1paCsoZvqTVLjnlAdPOCHk1_XmF?usp=sharing) and place the contents in `./dataset`
+2. Download pre-computed frames from [Google Drive](https://drive.google.com/drive/folders/1fskxV1paCsoZvqTVLjnlAdPOCHk1_XmF?usp=sharing) and place the contents in `./dataset`

 3. In the end, `./dataset` folder should have the following subfolders: `currentFr`, `currentFrFpm`, `emptyBg`, `emptyBgFpm`, `recentBg`, `recentBgFpm`.